Click below if you are interested in applying for funding from Launchpad.Apply for Funding

 Go to the Entrepreneurs section of this site, review our investment critera, preferred stages and investment process and then click on the "Submit Business Plan" button appearing on any of those pages.

 Yes.
-Launchpad focuses on companies located in Boston or within a few hour’s drive of the Boston area.
+Launchpad focuses on companies with management teams and headquarters in the greater Boston area (but in certain circumstances will invest in companies based farther north in New England or slightly south in New York City.)
 We want to know and help the companies we are investing in, and that is a contact sport!

 Members conduct due diligence themselves on a voluntary basis.
 A lead diligence coordinator is generally chosen, an agreed-upon diligence checklist is utilized (which is never less thorough than the minimum guidelines set by the Angel Capital Association), groupware and collaborative tools are utilized wherever possible to enhance efficiency for members and entrepreneurs, and diligence reports are shared openly within the Launchpad group (and with syndication partners from other groups, where appropriate).
 Diligence reports are not shared outside of the group or with the entrepreneur.